Kavalieri/SiK_HELL/CONTRIBUTING.md

 - Steps to Reproduce: Steps to reproduce the behavior.
 - Expected Behavior: What you expected to happen.
 - Screenshots: If applicable, add screenshots to help explain your problem.
-- Environment: Include your operating system, Godot version, and any other relevant information.
+- Environment: Include your operating system, version, and any other relevant information.

 ### Suggesting Enhancements